Sustainable Behaviour Change

 Establish new routines

-But over time, as more people participate consistently, those behaviours begin to feel normal rather than optional.
+Over time, as more people take part consistently, those behaviours can begin to feel normal rather than optional.

 Simple